marmello77/network-drawing/README.md

     e. net1_igraph_graph.png -> monolayer network drawn as an energy-minimization graph, vertex colors by class.

+3. MyTriangle.R -> additional function to create the diamond shape used to represent some vertex types.
+This is a modification of the "mytriangle" function provided in the [igraph manual](https://igraph.org/r/doc/shapes.html).

-3. network-drawing.R -> script with commented codes.
+4. network-drawing.R -> script with commented codes.

 ## Data sources